jnidzwetzki/bboxdb/docs/_posts/2016-12-13-gettingstarted.md

 <p><img src="/bboxdb/images/join_data.jpg" width="400"></p>

 The tuple _Tuple A_ intersects with _Tuple 2_ and with _Tuple 3_; tuple _Tuple 2_ is contained in _Tuple B_ completely.
 Now, the join can be performed with the following command.
-The join returns the previous three
+The join returns the previous three tuples, which have intersecting bounding boxes.

 ```bash
 $ $BBOXDB_HOME/bin/cli.sh -action join -table mydgroup_table1:mydgroup_table2 -bbox 0:10:0:8